 The connection between inquisitive modal models and their relational counterparts is not one-to-one.
-In one direction, a relational model $\str{M}=(W,S,E,(P_i))$ uniquely determines an inquisitive modal model $\str{M}^\ast=(W,\Sigma,V)$ where $\Sigma(w)=E[w]$ and $V(p_i)=P_i$.
+In one direction, a relational model $\str{M}=(W,S,E,(P_i))$ uniquely determines an inquisitive modal model

 Notice that the non-emptiness and downward closure conditions on $E$ guarantee that $\str{M}^\ast$ is indeed an inquisitive modal model.
-The passage from relational to plain inquisitive modal models immediately gives semantics to $\inqml$ over relational inquisitive models, and supports all natural notions like bisimulation equivalence over these.
-Since this passage obliterates information about the second sort $S$, there are in general many different relational models $\str M$ that determine the same inquisitive modal model $\M$.
+Since the passage from $\str{M}$ to $\str{M}^\ast$ obliterates information about the second sort $S$, there are in general many different relational models $\str M$ that determine the same inquisitive modal model $\M$.
 That is, a given inquisitive modal model may have different relational counterparts.
 Let us call such counterparts the \emph{relational encodings} of $\M$.

 \bD A \emph{relational encoding} of an inquisitive modal model $\M$ is a relational model $\str M$ with $\str M^\ast=\M$. \eD